.CHD File Extension

 More Information

-Eventually, retro gamers began utilizing the CHD format to store the contents of games dumped from CD-ROM games for various consoles, such as Sega Dreamcast and 3DO.
-In these cases, the CHD files store the contents of the .CUE and .BIN files dumped from the CD-ROM game.
+The CHD format was also used to store the contents of CD-ROM games for consoles such as the Sega Dreamcast and 3DO.
+In these cases, CHD files compress the data from .CUE and .BIN files dumped from the original discs.

-NOTE: You can create CHD files from dumped CUE files with the chdman command-line program developed by The MAME Team.
+NOTE: Users can create CHD files from dumped CUE and BIN files using CHDMAN, a command-line program developed by The MAME Team.
+This allows users to compress and manage game data efficiently while preserving compatibility with emulators.

 How to open a CHD file